At many startups, culture happens organically. It’s just built around the personalities and values of the founders and early team.

 Hopefully you can see where I’m going with this.
 Basically, the very criticisms thrown at these types of interviews are the reason they work well for these companies.
 They’re a good proxy for the work you’d be doing there and how willing you are to do it.
 If you’re good at pattern matching, and are willing to invest effort into practicing to get one of these jobs, you’ll probably do well at the job.

 Not that there’s anything wrong with that type of work.
 I spent several years at big tech co’s, and the work was intellectually stimulating most of the time.
 But a lot of times it wasn’t.
 It was a lot of pattern-matching.
 Looking at how someone else had solved a problem in a different part of the code-base, and adapting that to my use-case.

-On the other hand, if you’re a brilliant engineer who struggles with being told what to do or doing work that you can’t immediately connect to something intrinsically motivating to you, that FAANG interview just did both you and the company a favor by weeding you out of the process.
+On the other hand, if you’re an engineer (no matter how brilliant) who struggles with being told what to do or doing work that you can’t immediately connect to something intrinsically motivating to you, that FAANG interview just did both you and the company a favor by weeding you out of the process.

 So the truth is, there is no single “best interview technique”.
 In our book, we wrote several chapters about different interviewing techniques and their pros and cons.
 In-person algo/coding interviews on a whiteboard, in-person interviews where you work in an existing code base, take-home interviews, pairing together, having a trial period, etc all have pros and cons.
 The trick is finding a technique that works for both the company and the candidate.

 And that can really differ from company to company and candidate to candidate.
 A VP at Netflix told me about how they had a really strong candidate come in, but when asked to do a whiteboard-type interview, informed them (politely) that they might as well just reject him then.
 He was no good at whiteboard interviews… But if they allowed him to go home and write some code, he’d be happy to talk through it.
 And since then, many Netflix teams have offered candidates the choice of doing a take home.